 I already had the molds, but if you don’t have them don’t let that be a deterrent.
 They are really inexpensive and can be used for more than just cream horns.

 I am looking forward to making some lady lock cookies closer to Christmastime.
-There are also cute ideas for making carrot shaped breads filled with egg salad for Easter.
+There are also cute ideas for making carrot shaped crescent rolls filled with egg salad for Easter.

 You could also use them to shape krumkake or roll and fill a pizzelle.
 So they are worth the price of roughly $10 for 16 cones.